Saving Water Saves Energy

 It's Time for a New Way to Think About Water and Energy

 With climate change concerns, pervasive droughts, and high energy prices across the country, nearly everyone is looking for ways to conserve resources and cut costs.
-The good news is that by using a little “water sense” we can all use less water, energy, and money.
+By looking for the U.S. Environmental Protection Agency’s (EPA’s) WaterSense® label, your family can use less water, energy, and money while ensuring product performance.

 Drops & Watts: You Can't Have One Without the Other

-On average, the annual energy used to deliver, heat, and treat water for only 10 households could power a refrigerator for a year.
+On average, the annual energy used to deliver and treat water for only 10 households could power a refrigerator for more than two years.
 In some areas of the country, that estimate is very low.
-For example, in parts of Southern California it takes as much as six times more electricity just to supply water to the same number of homes—that's nearly enough electricity to power a whole house for a year.
-Heating water for bathing, shaving, cooking, and cleaning also requires a considerable amount of energy.
-Homes with electric water heaters, for example, spend one-quarter of their electric bill just to heat water.
+Heating water for showering, bathing, shaving, cooking, and cleaning also requires a considerable amount of energy.
+Homes with electric water heaters, for example, spend one-fourth of their total electric bills just to heat water.

 How Can We Start Saving?